Azure/slm-innovator-lab/index.md

 ## 1. Overview

 Unlock the full potential of your AI projects with the [SLM Innovator Lab], powered by the Azure AIML Platform.
 Our lab is tailored for customers who excel in fine-tuning and deploying multiple SLM/LLM models on Azure, as well as those aiming to optimize base model performance through fine-tuning to create RAG applications.
-With the advanced capabilities of [AI Studio], you can establish efficient and scalable LLMOps.
+With the advanced capabilities of [AI Foundry], you can establish efficient and scalable LLMOps.

 This hands-on lab is suitable for the following purposes: